Benson-Gikonyo/alx-higher_level_programming/0x03-python-data_structures/README.md

 Task 5: Write a function that removes all characters c and C from a string.

 Task 6: Write a function that prints a matrix of integers.

+Task 7: Write a function that adds 2 tuples.